 Who is responsible for complying with the Commercial Water Conservation Ordinance?
 Is it the commercial property owner or tenant that leases a commercial space/property?

-The property owner is ultimately responsible for complying with the Commercial Water Conservation Ordinance; however, the owner may designate an authorized representative or tenant to complete the Affidavit on their behalf.
+The property owner is ultimately responsible for complying with the Commercial Water Conservation Ordinance; however, the owner may designate an authorized representative or tenant to make fixture replacements.

 How do I determine the flow rate of my toilets, showerheads, or faucets?